Consulta OnLine (periodico online)

 other bodies, with unpredictable effects on rights; the hierarchical order of

-the basis of these paradoxes, the author discusses the features of a
+these paradoxes, the author discusses the features of a constitutional

 GIOVANNI TARLI BARBIERI